siam-lilly/Siam-Assessment/README.md

 You are free to use the internet but must solve this task yourself.

-During your interview you will be asked to present (in any way you like) your thought process on how you went about completing this task.

 ## How to use

 Install [Git](https://git-scm.com/downloads) and [NodeJS](https://nodejs.org/en/) on your system.